hassanaskary/sam/README.md

 ```
 python sam.py --primary_image img1.png --secondary_image img2.png --output out.png
 ```

-- `--primary_image` is the base image you want to manipulate.
+- `--primary_image` is the base image you want to manipulate
-- `--secondary_image` is the image which will replace the objects you selected in primary image.
+- `--secondary_image` is the image which will replace the objects you selected in primary image
-- `--output` is the manipulated image.
+- `--output` is the manipulated image
+2. You will be shown an image with boxes around the detected objects in the primary image.
+The boxes will be labelled.
+The program will also tell you how many classes it detected.
+3. Close the image.
+Now you will be prompted to enter the label or the class name you want to replace in the primary image.
+Make sure it is comma separated.
+You can enter multiple labels and class names.